 Follow the Dream

-The Follow the Dream Program is a positive, rewarding and supportive program which provides students with educational support and mentors to assist them to develop strategies, skills and knowledge to enhance their opportunities to experience and achieve their educational outcomes and aspirations.
+The Follow the Dream Program provides students with educational support and mentors to assist them to develop strategies, skills and knowledge to enhance their opportunities to experience and achieve their educational outcomes and aspirations.

 The program is enhanced by the opportunity to attend excursions involving visits to industry, Universities, TAFE and other organisations.